xbdo01/docs/docs/Discord Permissions.md

 Here are some frequent questions related to Discord's permissions system.

-## Why does Rythm ask for `Administrator` permission when I invite the bot?
+## Why does Rythm ask for the `Administrator` permission when I invite the bot?
 ---
-Upon inviting, Rythm asks for `Administrator` permission because it will make things easier for you to use the bot without any setup required.
+Upon inviting, Rythm asks for the `Administrator` permission because it will make things easier for you to use the bot without any setup required.
 Make sure Rythm has all of these permissions to work properly if you revoke its `Administrator` permission:
 - `View Channels`
 - `Send Messages`
 - `Embed Links`